 Examination of the rainfall data and river flows from the July flood event has enabled an estimation of the return period of the flood.
-Flows and levels in the main Rivers in the 3 locations in July 2007 have been estimated as having a return period in excess of 1 in 100 years.
+Flows and levels in the main rivers in July 2007 have been estimated as having a return period in excess of 1 in 100 years.
+The flooding was worse than previous records and inundated residential and commercial areas and properties that lie outside of the flood plain.

 We worked with our professional partners throughout the flood event to ensure that residents and businesses were warned and then assisted where possible.
-The main physical structures that affect flood flows are road culverts, bridges and mills.
+The main physical structures that affect flood flows are road culverts, bridges and build development.
 These structures would have affected the way in which the floodplain operated but were not directly responsible for the flooding in the locality as the watercourses would have already been under capacity due to the volume of water.

 Increased channel maintenance would not have significantly reduced the level of flooding experienced due to the volume of flood water.
-Increases in channel capacity would provide limited reduction in flood risk because the extra volume in the channel only equates to a very small proportion of the volume of water in the flood plain.
+Increases in channel capacity would provide limited reduction in flood risk.
+This is because the extra volume in the channel only equates to a very small proportion of the volume of water in the flood plain.
 However, it is recognized that channel maintenance will assist in flood risk reduction for smaller flood events and we will continue to work with landowners to offer guidance and advice.